Legal Panel for Government

 • Lot 4c – International Investment Disputes

-We have developed this agreement in partnership with the Government Legal Department (GLD) and Department for Business and Trade (DBT).
+We developed this agreement in partnership with the Government Legal Department (GLD), Department for Business and Trade (DBT) and Department for Transport (DfT).

 It is the default route to market for all central government departments and their executive agencies to buy legal services.
-It will replace the following agreements:
+It will replace:

 • RM6179 Legal Services, expiring 30 November 2025